kgxsz/devops-101/part-four/README.md

 4. the job passed, therefore the stage passed, therefore the pipeline passed
 5. and the world rejoiced

-As a side note, the `test` job uses Leiningen, which is a project management tool for Clojure (which is what our dummy applicationis writen in).
+As a side note, the `test` job uses Leiningen, which is a project management tool for Clojure (which is what our dummy application is written in).
 All you need to know about Leiningen is that we can use it to run our tests and build our application.
 You don't need to know much more, but if you like, you can learn about it [here](http://leiningen.org/).

 #### Fail fast
-Let's play waround with our pipeline a little.
+Let's play around with our pipeline a little.
 First, let's confirm that when we commit a change and push it up to github, the pipeline is triggered automatically.
 Secondly, let's commit a change that makes our tests fail so that we can confirm that the pipeline fails:

 - open `part-four/application/test/application/core_test.clj` in your favourite editor
 - on line 7, change the 1 to a 2, this will make the test fail